damianhakert/damianhakert.github.io/source/posts/2016-07-22-gitlab-8-10-released.html.md

 ---

 With GitLab we want you to be able to go frictionless from idea to production.
-But between GitLab _releases_ we want you to go from idea to production _faster_, and with 8.10 GitLab is faster than ever.
+But with every GitLab release we want you to go from idea to production _faster_.
+With 8.10, GitLab is _yet again_ faster than ever.

 With GitLab 8.10, reviewing code and making sure it gets merged is easier and snappier than ever with many improvements to diffs and protected